guyelov/PEPLER_Project/README.md

 For those who are interested in how to obtain (feature, opinion, template, sentiment) quadruples, please refer to [Sentires-Guide](https://github.com/lileipisces/Sentires-Guide).

 ## Usage
-Below are examples of how to run PEPLER (continuous prompt, discrete prompt, MF regularization and MLP regularization).
+Below are examples of how to run PEPLER for reproducing the results and when using our proposed improvement method.
+The main branch contains the code for reproducing the results.
+In addition, the config file contains more parameters, which are the default parameters as used in the paper.

+To run our improvement method, simply switch to the selector_fixed branch and run one of these commands:
 ```
 python -u main.py \
 --data_path ../TripAdvisor/reviews.pickle \